AustinGil/presentations/intro.md

 We offer a lot of relevant services

-It's really hard not to mention (kind of my job)
+Really hard not to mention (kind of my job)

 Impossible to be 100% unbiased